nebulix-base/nebulix/README.md

 # Nebulix (NBX)

+## Status Update (V1 → V2)

+Nebulix v1 was an early mechanics test and has now been fully burned.

+NBX v2 is a clean Base-native ERC-20 with no taxes, fixed supply, and standard OpenZeppelin implementation.

+Stage 0 is focused on liquidity behavior, price discovery, and real trading tests — not growth or promotion.

 Nebulix is a Base-native ERC-20 token intended for use within a growing ecosystem of decentralized tools, integrations, and experimental on-chain applications.

 ## Token Details